afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 [Routing Table Clients Tokyo/NY](../assets/verifs/sprint3/)  <!-- SCREEN A FAIRE-->

 ## 🛠️ 9.
+Troubleshooting

-Troubleshooting - Bonus : VPN Wireguard site-to-site  between LAN's Wireguard client and the LAN private Paris
+By trying to interconnect every LAN, we have deployed a VPN Wireguard site-to-site between LAN's Wireguard client and the LAN Paris.

 ### 9.1.
 Routing issue :
 - **Symptom**: The tunnel is established, but no pings from wireguard client get through to the Paris  (e.g. `192.168.1.197/24` or `192.168.100.200/24`).